- Sermon Notes

 d.
 Leave your possessions in Egypt.
 (10:24)

-• Sometimes he uses relationships or earthly treasures.
+• Other times Satan uses earthly treasures.

 Matthew 6:19-21, Do not lay up for yourselves treasures upon earth, where moth and rust destroy, and where thieves break in and steal.
 But lay up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; for where your treasure is, there will your heart be also.

 • Like Moses, we must recognize the enemy’s scheme and reject the offer.

 • Like Moses, we must expose the Darkness and never negotiate with it.

 Ephesians 5:11-13, Do not participate in the unfruitful deeds of darkness, but instead even expose them; for it is disgraceful even to speak of the things which are done by them in secret.
 But all things become visible when they are

 exposed by the light, for everything that becomes visible is light.